Messages | Version française |

 Top of page

-When you have spent a few hours mixing a song, don't hesitate to leave it aside for a couple of days.
-Listen to other stuff, forget about your song completely.
-And then, listen to it again with fresh ears... its flaws and qualities will jump right to your face!
-After two days, you will be objective again, and that's what you need to achieve a good mix.
-But as you may know, the ear will get used to what it listens very rapidly, so what strikes you at first as a problem will soon again sound normal to you.
-In order to avoid that, write down what you thought as negative in clear terms: the left guitar is too loud, the guitar on the right is too dull, the kick sounds too dry, there is too much reverb in the vocals, etc.
+When you've spent a few hours mixing a song, never hesitate to set it aside for two days, listen to other things, forget about it completely.
+Then come back to it with fresh ears... its flaws (and its strengths) will jump out at you!
+After two days, you'll have regained the objectivity you need to make a good mix, but as you know, the ear adapts very quickly to what it's hearing, and very soon, what may have struck you negatively on a first relisten will seem normal again.
+To prevent this, immediately write down what bothered you in clear terms: the left guitar is a bit too loud, the right one is too bright, the snare sounds too dry, there's too much reverb on the vocals, and so on.

 Top of page

-When you ask for someone's opinion, tell them exactly what you expect.
-As long as you don't see your work as complete, ask for an objective, technical opinion.
-Is the sound ok, not too bright, not too dull, are the lyrics understandable, do the drums sound fine, does this part provoke the expected feeling (strength, peace...)?
-Later, when you consider your song as finished, you can ask the ultimate question: "Do you like it?"
+When you ask someone for their opinion, tell them what you expect from them.
+As long as you don't consider your work finished, ask for an objective opinion.
+Is the sound good, not too bright, not too dull, can the lyrics be understood, do the drums punch the way they should, does this or that passage trigger the emotion you were hoping for (a build-up, the calm before the storm...)?
+Later on, when you consider your song to be finished, you can ask the killer question: "Do you like it?"

-You should know one thing: everybody feels differently, they listen to the same song and hear different things.
-If you ask 10 persons their opinion, you are going to get 10 different answers, very often conflicting.
-Kevin loves the sound of the guitar, but Jane hates it because she thinks it's too aggressive.
-On the other hand, they both agree that the vocals are great, while John thinks they lack energy, and they should calm down more before the guitar solo...
+Be very aware of one thing: everyone feels things differently, and just because you're listening to the same song doesn't mean you're hearing the same thing.
+If you ask 10 different people for their opinion, you'll get 10 different answers, often contradictory.
+So-and-so loves the guitar sound, but Whatshername hates it, she finds it too aggressive.
+On the other hand, they agree that the vocals are great, while What's-his-name finds them too limp — unlike So-and-so-else, who thinks it'd be better to tone them down right before the solo...

-In the end, you will take the decisions, but other people's opinions will necessarily have some influence on you.
-The purpose of music is of course about enjoying it, but also about sharing it.
-So if you are the only one to like what you do, that's fine, but it's a bit frustrating.
-And you will undoubtfully appreciate that your friends, relatives or colleagues tell you how great they think your song is.
+In the end, you're the one who decides, but other people's opinions will inevitably influence you a little.
+Because the goal of music is, of course, to have fun, but it's also to share that fun.
+So if you're the only one who likes what you do, that's fine, but it's a little frustrating.
+And you'll surely appreciate it when your friends, family, and coworkers tell you they think your song is great.

 Top of page